w314/notes/javaNotes/oop.md

 - Implementation details do not need to be provided in the interface.
 - A class can only extend one other class, but it can implement as many interfaces as needed.

-### 61 What state and behavior would you define in a parent class but not a subclass?

-Example:
-Animal:
-age, name, abstract makeNoise, sleep

-### 62 What state and behavior would you define in a subclass but not in the parent class?

-Example
-Animal:
-age, name, abstract makeNose, sleep
-Dog: growl